-To do so, MRB Group consulted various data sources, including Co-Star, Emsi and Esri.
-We modeled the economic impacts of the construction of the Project in terms of direct and indirect jobs and earnings in the region.
-We also modeled the annual economic impacts post-construction on the Town, which result from our estimates of "net new" household spending from future occupants of the Site.
+The following analysis included an examination of the local market's ability to support the Project and the expected economic impacts associated with the Project on the County and the Town.
+MRB Group modeled the economic impacts of the construction of the Project in terms of direct and indirect jobs and earnings in the region.
+We also modeled the annual economic impacts post-construction, which are based on our estimates of "net new" household spending from future occupants of the Site.

-Multifamily Real Estate Market Review
+Multifamily Real Estate Market Review Demographics

-Demographics